toadkarter/RetroTransfer/README.md

 However, if the appliation did not pick up on the file extension, you can still choose the appropriate platform from the dropdown list and RetroTransfer will send the file to the sub-directory associated with that platform.

-### **I play loads of games for the Atari 2600 / Vectrex / other consoles that are not as well known, and I don't want to have to constantly change the dropdown when RetroTransfer doesn't recognise my ROM extensions.
+### **I play loads of games for the Atari Lynx / Vectrex / other consoles that are not as well known, and I don't want to have to constantly change the dropdown when RetroTransfer doesn't recognise my ROM extensions.
 Is there any solution for this?**

 Yes!
 Platforms and their file extensions are read in from a file called "platforms.txt" in the root directory, so it is entirely possible to add new extensions and platforms that RetroTransfer will then be able to recognise.